Robert Townshend Thompson: Career

-Thompson appears to have left Fairfax County by 1829 (possibly for the District of Columbia across the Potomac River).
+Thompson appears to have left Fairfax County by 1829 (possibly for the growing District of Columbia across the Potomac River).
 In 1850, the Alexandria Gazette published a marriage notice for his daughter Marion (a/k/a Mary), who married Isaac Leeds of Philadelphia (actually Burlington County, New Jersey across the Delaware River) on the preceding February 28, in a service conducted by Rev. Lanaham.
 The Leeds family lived the rest of their lives in Fairfax County, through and long after the Civil War; their firstborn son Charles T. Leeds (1862-1912) shared his grandfather's middle name, and their second son his first name, Robert Herbert Leeds (1862-1925).
-They lived near Dranesville on the Leesburg Pike (on the other side of the large county).
-The 1860 census shows Isaac Leeds as heading a large household with his wife their children, as well as this man, his second wife and their young daughter.
-In a census entry a decade earlier, farmer and household head Robert Thompson's gender is given as "female", his middle initial is spelled out as "Tuel", his birth year given as 1799 and birthplace as the District of Columbia (which didn't exist at the time) and Leah's name instead given as "Leo" and they lived with several adult sons and underage daughters.
-The 1860 census also has the dual household living around Dranesville, by which time Thompson's occupation is as a "saddler" rather than farmer and his middle initial seems "S".
-The 1870 census also gives his correct gender and lists him as a harnessmaker.
+They lived near Dranesville on the Leesburg Pike (on the other side of the large county from the former Belmont plantation).
+The 1860 census shows Isaac Leeds as heading a large household with his wife, their children, as well as this man, his second wife and their young daughter.
+In a census entry a decade earlier, farmer and household head Robert Thompson's gender is given as "female"[sic], his middle initial is spelled out as "Tuel", his birth year given as 1799 and birthplace as the District of Columbia (which didn't exist at the time) and his first wife Leah's name instead given as "Leo", and they lived in that western section of Fairfax County with several adult sons and underage daughters.
+The 1860 census also has the dual household living around Dranesville, by which time Thompson's occupation is as a "saddler" rather than "farmer" and his middle initial seems "S".
+The 1870 census also gives his correct gender and lists him as a "harnessmaker".